Talbitalbi/fluxcd/flux-system/docs/FLUXCD.md

 kubectl apply -f infra/fluxcd-gitrepo.yaml
 ```

-Now FluxCD on the cluster, is tied to the GitHub Repo, will doenload new content, but won't apply it.
+Now FluxCD on the cluster, is tied to the GitHub Repo, will download (sync) new committed content, but won't apply it.

 Why : There is no actual Kustomization resource on the cluster, which is what decides what will be applied.
 Solutions:
-  - Have a bootstrap kustomization created when fluxcd is installed
+  - Recommended : Execute `fluxcd bootstrap`, wich specifies the Repo to watch. `Flux` will create its own `SSH KEY`, push artifact to the repo and keeps syncing it to cluster
-  - Trigger a bootstrap kustomization, and let FlxCD do the next dpeloyments upon new commits
+  - More manual: **1.** Deploy a `GitRepo resource` to `flux-system namespace`, and **2.** Deploy a first kustomization (`Kubectl apply {some kustomization.yaml}`), and so Flux will sync the next deployments upon new commits.

-* bootstrap Kustomization :
+* So, Option 1., Recommended: `bootstrap Kustomization` :
 ```bash
 flux create kustomization flux-bootstrap \
   --source=GitRepository/flux-project \